 This wave, which starts at the Mundaka bar and ends at Laida beach, is formed by winds from the south-southwest, and can reach 4 metres in height and 400 metres in length.
 Its tube shape, which allows surfers to contemplate the entire coastline from within, gives it added value.

 The left wave makes it possible for Mundaka to organise international competitions and for it to have been the venue for the World Circuit on nine occasions.
 Visitors, surfers or not, enjoy the rich gastronomy of Mundaka, its landscapes, the atmosphere of fishermen, and the friendliness of the people.

-A group of young people perform pirouettes on the new Olabeaga skateboarding track recently opened.
+A group of young people show their skills on the new Olabeaga skateboarding park recently opened.
 It is one of the most urban exponents of sport in the town that calls thousands of young people to enjoy its streets in a healthy way.
 A bet of the City council of Bilbao that has extended by all the districts extending a hand to the youth.
 The budget for the work on the Olabeaga Skateboarding track has amounted to 225,000 euros and has consecrated a top-level skateboarding track, which is in great demand by young people not only in Bilbao but also in the whole of Bizkaia.

 It is not only football that young people live.
 The proof is that they demand skating rinks, skating rinks or even roller parks.
 Everything is welcome, or listened to by the Urban Planning Area of Bilbao City Council.
 Its aim is to adapt to the new ways of doing sport and offer citizens spaces in which to practice new sports, while revitalising the streets, parks and neighbourhoods of the town.